HeebaEddouh/Wordle/README.md

 - [x] When tapping on the keyboard, a letter is shown or deleted (letter selected)
 - [x] User can play a basic version of Wordle, with different goal words each time

-The following **optional** features are implemented:

-- [ ] Improve and customize the user interface by adding a launchscreen and app icon
-- [ ] Run the app on a device rather than in the simulator

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 https://imgur.com/a/vhH9A25

-## Notes

-Great project to practice with.
-The instructions were a little bit vague which made it difficult.

 ## License